Numerical Linear Algebra

 This module treats the main classes of problems in numerical linear algebra: linear systems, least square problems, and eigenvalue problems, covering both dense and sparse matrices.
 It provides analysis of the problems along with algorithms for their solution.
 It also introduces MATLAB as tool for expressing and implementing algorithms and describes some of the key ideas used in developing high-performance linear algebra codes (blocking, BLAS).
 Applications will be introduced throughout the module.

-- understand the importance of matrix factorizations, and know how to construct some key factorizations using elementary transformations;
+- construct some key matrix factorizations using elementary transformations,

-- be familiar with some important methods for solving linear systems, least squares problems, and the eigenvalue problem;
+- evaluate and compare the efficiency and numerical stability of different algorithms for solving linear systems, least squares problems, and the eigenvalue problem.

 Assessment Further Information